Showing posts with label Hardware. Show all posts

 Wikidot

-What a cracking piece of hardware and with an incredible design that makes using it so easy to use.
+What a cracking piece of hardware with an incredible design that makes using it so easy.
 If you have a monitor that can support the ST's awkward 15Khz display demands, then head over to the Exxos web store and get this adapter bought.
 Fascinating witchcraft and I wish I'd have bought one of these years ago!!

 Forgive my handy camera skills!
 Click it for a bigger view of my Ubeswtich love.